ctucknies/Tucknies.ca/to do.md

 -- Fix the championship winner of the league in the league info standings.

 -- widen the player stats, trade finder, and league scouter, and all the modals, and the main page.

+-- do more security updates before posting it online.